mufas-hbm/terminal_quiz_game/README_p.md

 * Recording user answers.
 * Calculating and displaying quiz scores.
 * Saving quiz results to the database.

-### `QuestionManager`

-**Purpose:** Manages adding new questions to the database.

-**Responsibilities:**

-* Provides an interface for users to add new questions, answer options, and correct answers.
-* Validates user input.
-* Inserts new questions into the database using the `DatabaseManager`.

-**Key Functionality:**

-* Prompting user for question details (question text, answer options, correct answer).
-* Validating input data.
-* Adding new questions to the database.

 ## System Workflow